Watercress

 Key Actions: Stimulant, Antioxidant, Diuretic, Expectorant, Digestive, Depurative, Hypoglycemic, Antibacterial, Anti-inflammatory, Anticancer, Anabolic Blood Builder

-Medicinal Uses: Lung cancer, a digestion, constipation, goiter, gout, rheumatism, colds, flu, immune enhancing, baldness, lowers blood pressure, regulates blood sugar, diabetes, heart disease, osteoporosis, builds blood, protects blood vessels, and prevents parasitic worms.
-Used externally for eczema, scabies, arthritis and earaches.
+Medicinal Uses: Lung cancer, digestion, constipation, goiter, gout, rheumatism, colds, flu, immune enhancing, baldness, lowers blood pressure, regulates blood sugar, Alzheimer’s, cognitive function, diabetes, heart disease, osteoporosis, builds blood, protects blood vessels, and prevents parasitic worms.
+Used externally for eczema, scabies, arthritis, earaches, and healing injuries

 Eastern